-Located on the entry level of the main campus, the Director of Career Services gathers and maintains employment-related information regarding DCN graduates from each of its nursing programs.
+Located in Room 329, the Career Services Department gathers and maintains employment-related information regarding DCN graduates from each of its nursing programs.
 In addition, the Career Services Department is actively engaged in preparing students for gainful employment in nursing through workshops in resume writing and interviewing techniques as well as hosting and participating in career fairs both on campus and in the community.
 The Director of Career Services tracks pre-licensure students' success in taking the NCLEX-RN® Examination and coordinates NCLEX-RN® success workshops for DCN's prelicensure students and graduates.